MayamaTakeshi/unimrcp_experiments/README.md

 The unimrcp is an MRCP server that can be extended with plugins that permit to access TTS and ASR services from providers like google, amazon, azure etc.

+Obs: however, in this tutorial we will not test with such providers as it would require installing the plugins and obtaining a plugin license.

 ## Building the image

 To build the container image: